 OSE aims at providing space companies, universities, research institutes, and organisations with a forum of excellence in the area of optimisation in space engineering.
-Participants are invited to share their latest engineering problems and proposed solutions so as to promote the creation and exchange of ideas and the identification of new trends and required developments.
+Participants were invited to share their latest engineering problems and proposed solutions so as to promote the creation and exchange of ideas and the identification of new trends and required developments.

 In addition to the latest theoretical advances in the field of applied mathematics for space engineering, OSE is also devoted to mathematical tools and techniques.
 Demonstrations and short tutorials are welcome.

-Examples of discussion topics include, but are not limited to:
+Examples of discussion topics included:

 - Space engineering optimisation problems, which are currently difficult to solve or have no current satisfactory solution